ekino/veggies/README.md

 ### Snapshot testing

-Snapshot testing test a response / content against a saved snapshot.
+Snapshot testing compare a response / content against a saved snapshot.
 Snapshots are stored in a file with same name as the feature file with the extension `.snap` in a folder __snapshots__ in the same folder as the feature file.